SEL-Columbia/Revisit-Android/README.md

 ```
 alias logfac='adb logcat | grep --line-buffered ".*edu.columbia.sel.revisit*" | logcatc'
 ```
-Additionally, an `APP_TAG` member is injected in all activities and the application itself with a value of FacilitatorApplication.
+Additionally, an `APP_TAG` member is injected in all activities and the application itself with a value of RevisitApplication.
 You can log to this tag, and filter on it to view only these log entries.

 ## TODO
-- Better project description, purpose
+- Better project description, usage overview
-- Offline use
 - Image capture
+- Documentation
 - Basic architecture description
-- Documentation